 ► Why is there information in a record about both rights and licenses?
 Aren’t those the same thing?

 Although both copyright status (indicated by Rights Statement) and licenses can impact how you can use a work, they are different.
 Copyright is a bundle of exclusive rights that adhere to an author when they fix a creative expression in a tangible medium (e.g., when you write your thesis or record your performance on video).

 Apart from specific exceptions in the Copyright Act (the broadest of which is fair use), one must get permission before reproducing, distributing, displaying, or modifying someone else’s copyrighted work.
 However, one does not need permission if it is already granted through a license.
-Licenses can be for one specific use or negotiated collectively.
-Creative Commons is a form of licensing that gives users permission to use your work, under the conditions of your choice.
+Creative Commons is a form of licensing that permits users to use your work under your chosen conditions.

 ► How can work under copyright also have a Creative Commons license?

 Licenses sit on top of--rather than replace--copyright.
 A creator can apply a Creative Commons license to their copyrighted work.
 This lets re-users know that the creator is waiving some default copyright restrictions while requiring compliance with certain terms (such as attribution).
 Only CC0 (dedicating a work to the public domain) removes all terms attached to re-using a work.

 ► What should I do if an item says “copyright not evaluated” and I want to use the item?

-► When I am depositing a work, should I select a license and a rights statement?
+► When I deposit a work, should I select a license and a rights statement?

 Need assistance with licensing and rights statements?